sjain305/sjain305/README.md

 ## Intro
 **Hello stranger!**

-You have stumbled upon my testing grounds, feel free to review and comment my public repositories.
+You have stumbled upon my testing grounds, feel free to review and comment on my public repositories.

 ---